Cameron Heyward: 2020

 On September 6, 2020, Heyward signed a four-year, $65.6 million contract extension with the Steelers.

 In Week 1 against the New York Giants on Monday Night Football, Heyward recorded his first career interception off a pass thrown by Daniel Jones during the 26–16 win.

 In Week 5 against the Philadelphia Eagles, Heyward recorded his first full sack of the season on Carson Wentz during the 38–29 win.
+Heyward finished the 2020 season recording 54 total tackles (30 solo, 24 assisted) four sacks, five stuffs, one interception and three passes defended.